carlo088/NSDS_ApacheKafka/Project1/README.md

 NodeRed nodes are provided to use MQTT as an input by expressing subscriptions, or as an output to publish messages.
 Messages are *strings*, no need of explict JSON node, everything is done automatically.

-**Port where UDP or MQTT is listening is port where COOJA is, this will in the project.
+**Port where UDP or MQTT is listening is port where COOJA is, this will be the case of the project.
 Look slides for example**.

 ## Implementation - NodeRed
 Backend of project.
 Flow recieves and processes messagges, MQTT communication follow the publish and subscribe messaging pattern: each mote subscribe to a topic.